ALH477/ArchibaldOS/README.md

 # ArchibaldOS Community Edition (v.1.2-Omega-Alpha-Chad-Syndrome-Maestro)

+Old codebase is in a zip file in the release section.
+I updated the repo to be easier to maintain and learn.

 Real-time workstation for audio production and robotics + HydraMesh P2P networking.

 What sets it apart? **Bit-for-bit reproducibility** across deployments, ensuring that your setup on a studio workstation matches exactly on a drone brain or secure edge router—eliminating the *"it works on my machine"* syndrome that plagues traditional OSes.
 Trust us, once you experience deployment consistency at this level, you'll wonder how you ever managed without it.